Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 \subsection{On genus and quivers}

 \paragraph{Combining monopole sectors.}

 We have seen that nonzero monopole sectors contribute non-negative terms to~$\Nst$, see \eqref{Nst-D1-abel} and~\eqref{Nst-D1-nonab}.
 One must interpret this carefully because the calculation is done one monopole sector at a time: we do not obtain that $\Nst^{\Delta(\mbf)=1}$ would be $\geqrep 0$ in the sense of characters (or representations).
-However, the restriction of $\Nst^{\Delta(\mbf)=1}$ to any particular power of the magnetic fugacities~$w$ is non-negative.
+Instead, we have found that the restriction of $\Nst^{\Delta(\mbf)=1}$ to any particular power of the magnetic fugacities~$w$ is non-negative.

-We focus on the most interesting power $w^0$, namely on the subspace of~$\Nst$ of weight-zero under~$\Gmag$.
+We focus on the most interesting power $w^0$, namely on the subspace of~$\Nst$ of weight zero under~$\Gmag$.
+It is a representation of~$\Gelec$.
 Monopole sectors can contribute (if all of their $U(1)_T$ charges vanish), but as shown in \eqref{Nst-D1-abel} and~\eqref{Nst-D1-nonab} their contribution is nonnegative.
 The lower bound~\eqref{Nst-bound-4} on single-trace mixed moduli then yields

-where $\geqrep$ denotes here the ordering for representations of~$\Gelec$.
+where $\underset{\textnormal{elec}}{\geqrep}$ denotes here the ordering for representations of~$\Gelec$.

 \paragraph{Lower-bound on the weight-zero subspace.}